tobek/laminae/notes.md

             + Blidibil
             + Haradaw
     - goals
-        - ‎create a permanent, large, open gate to Waterdeep and serve as a neutral meeting area/diplomatic service
+        - create a permanent, large, open gate to Waterdeep and serve as a neutral meeting area/diplomatic service
     - personalities
         - ruler with bouts of total insanity, but sometimes sane for stretches of time.
 What a weird, cloistered, impossible world you would have then: sane, but correctly judged insane by everyone around you.
     - successes